isuke01/dk-vitepress-docs/src/dk-library/components/components/color-select-popup/index.md

 The component accept props from standard `ColorPalette` component from `@wordpress/components` package.
 Extra props are:
+- `alpha`: alpha value for the color, default is 1.
+(0 to 1)
+- `value`: The color value - like #000000
 - `popupLabel`: Allows to add text inside select color popup
 - `label`: The text displayed in the control element next to the color indicator.
+- `enableAlpha`: If true, it will add a range control to select alpha value for the color.

 ```jsx